 A positive outlook can help us identify the benefits in every situation in order to keep moving forward as we approach it consciously.

-So, let’s see what helpful steps we can take toward being more positive and rip out some of those self-sabotaging behaviors out of our lives.
+So, let’s see what helpful steps we can take toward being more successful and rip out some of those self-sabotaging behaviors out of our lives once and for all!

 Journaling is a healthy technique to shift our cognitive processes over time.